 To wash clothes, use 2-3 tablespoons per load.
 If your laundry happens to be abnormally dirty, you can use up to 5 tablespoons per load, but you really shouldn’t need it.
 Both the Borax and the Washing soda are there to help with stains and odors and both will help boost whichever soap you decide to use.

 If you want to add a scent for your detergent that is different from the bar soap you’re using, you can use an essential oil.
 Lavender essential oil, lemon essential oil or cinnamon essential oil all make an incredibly nice smelling detergent.
-You could also use soap fragrance oil as well if you wanted to skip the essential oils.
+You could also use soap fragrance oil as well if you wanted to skip the essential oils (Six Dollar Family).
 If you’re going to add fragrance, add just a few drops to your finished detergent and stir every well to ensure that the liquid from the scent is thoroughly mixed into the product and there are no clumps.

 Since I know I am going to get asked this, I do not know if this will work in an HE machine.
 I don’t own one and have never tried it.
 I highly suggest that you contact the manufacturer before trying this in your machine if you have an HE machine.
 This homemade powdered laundry detergent does work very well in cold water so don’t be afraid to switch from hot to cold.